 - Balsamic Glaze: This will be used to drizzle over your salad.

-- Prepare Fish: Pat dry Mahi Mahi fillets and brush them with prepared seasonings.
+- Pat dry the fish fillets and brush them with the seasonings.

-- Remove from Heat: Remove your fish fillets from the grill and transfer them to a plate.
+- Remove the Mahi Mahi from the grill and transfer it to a plate.
+Top with the salad and serve.

 Tips for the Best Mahi Mahi